FredLavoie/chatty-app/README.md

 # Chatty App

-Chatty is a single page application (SPA) that provides real-time chatting abilities between all connected users, similar to how a [Slack](https://slack.com/intl/en-ca/) channel works.
+Chatty is a single page application (SPA) that provides real-time communication between all connected clients, similar to a [Slack](https://slack.com/intl/en-ca/) channel.

 ### Front-end:
 The html content is rendered on the client side using the [ReactJS](https://reactjs.org/) framework/library.
 React allow the developer to create the interactive parts of the app in JavaScript and render the html  needed as well as change the html elements quickly making the app dynamic.
 [Sass](https://sass-lang.com/) is used to style the html elements.

-The front-end JavaScript and html is written in the JSX file type and is later transpiled by [babel-loader](https://webpack.js.org/loaders/babel-loader/)/[babel](https://babeljs.io/) from ES6 to ES5. [webpack](https://webpack.js.org/) then assembles/bundles the SCSS and JSX files into JavaScript and CSS files to be used by the client.
+The front-end JavaScript and html is written in the JSX file type and is later transpiled by [babel-loader](https://webpack.js.org/loaders/babel-loader/)/[babel](https://babeljs.io/) from ES6 to ES5. [webpack](https://webpack.js.org/) then assembles/bundles the SCSS and JSX files into JavaScript and CSS to be used by the client.

 ### Back-end:
-The back-end server is built using [node.js](https://nodejs.org) and [Expressjs](https://expressjs.com/), a node.js framework.
+The back-end server is built using [node.js](https://nodejs.org) and [Express.js](https://expressjs.com/) - a node.js framework.
 The client-side app communicates with the server via the WebSockets communication protocol for multi-user, real-time comminication.
 WebSocket is what allows real-time communication to take place, client actions are sent to the server and the server broadcasts the incoming notifications and messages to all the active clients.
 This is possible due to the duplex (two-way) communication over a single TCP connection.

 ## Screenshot & video: